carlosjhr64/neuronet/README.md

 The sigmoid function will take any amount it gets and squashes it to a number between zero and one, which is what we need to model the neuron's behavior.
-To get the node's activation (aka neuron's pulserate) from the node's value (aka neuron's stimulus), we squash the value with the sigmoid function.
+To get the node's activation (aka neuron's pulse rate) from the node's value (aka neuron's stimulus), we squash the value with the sigmoid function.